TriptSudhakar/Finance_project/README.md

 2. Buy/sell signals for stock are now generated using the previous condition for long and short averages along with **RSI** over the last 14 days
    - **Buy** a stock only if **short EMA > long EMA** and **RSI > 30** (RSI < 30 indicates that the stock is overbought)
    - **Sell** a stock only if **short EMA < long EMA** and **RSI < 70** (RSI > 70 indicates that the stock is oversold)
-3. Now we define `RISK_PER_TRADE` as **0.5%**, which is the maximum risk that we can take per trade.
+3. Now we define `RISK_PER_TRADE` as **0.5%**, which is the maximum value of the portfolio that we can invest per trade.
 4. To calculate the position size of a trade, we use **ATR** (Average True Range) calculated over the last 14 days.
 This is to limit trading in a stock that is highly volatile.
 5. The position size for a stock is calculated as `RISK_PER_TRADE * portfolioValue / StopLossDistance`.
 Stop loss distance is the maximum loss per share that we can bear.
-It is defined to be twice the ATR.
+It is defined to be thrice the ATR.
+6. Short selling of stocks can take place since the position size is now controlled.

 We observe that the Sharpe Ratio improves from the first strategy to the second strategy.